OpenNebula/docs/source/quick_start/deployment_basics/try_opennebula_on_vmware.rst

 .. image:: /images/import_vnet_import_success.png
     :align: center

 Virtual Networks can be further refined with the inclusion of different Address Ranges.
-This refinement can be done at import time, defining the size of the network one of the following supported Address Ranges:
+This refinement can be done at import time, defining the size of the network using one of the following supported Address Ranges:

 - IPv4: Need to define at least starting IP address.
 MAC address can be defined as well
 - IPv6: Can optionally define starting MAC address, GLOBAL PREFIX, and ULA PREFIX